 No Stockholder Action by Written Consent.
-Our amended and restated certificate of incorporation and amended and restated bylaws do not permit our stockholders to act by written
+Our amended and restated certificate of incorporation and amended and restated bylaws do not permit our stockholders to act by written consent.
+As a result, any action to be effected by our stockholders must be effected at a duly called annual or special meeting of the stockholders.

 Super-Majority Stockholder Vote Required for Certain Actions.
-The Delaware General Corporation Law provides generally that the affirmative vote of a majority of the shares entitled to vote on any matter is required to amend a corporation's certificate of incorporation or bylaws, unless the corporation's certificate of incorporation or bylaws, as the case may be, requires a greater percentage.
+The Delaware General Corporation Law provides generally that the affirmative vote of a majority of the shares entitled to vote on any matter is required to amend a corporation's certificate of incorporation or bylaws, unless the corporation's certificate of incorporation or bylaws, uses the case may be, requires a greater percentage.
 Our amended and restated certificate of incorporation requires the affirmative vote of the holders of at least 80% of our outstanding voting stock to amend or repeal any of the provisions discussed in this section of this prospectus entitled "Anti-Takeover Provisions" or to reduce the number of authorized shares of common stock or preferred stock.
 This 80% stockholder vote would be in addition to any separate class vote that might in the future be required pursuant to the terms of any preferred stock that might then be outstanding.
-In addition, an 80% vote is also required for any amendment to, or repeal of, our amended and restated bylaws by the stockholders.
+In addition, an 80% vote is also required for any amendement to, or repeal of, our amended and restated bylaws by the stockholders.
 Our amended and restated bylaws may be amended or repealed by a simple majority vote of the board of directors.